misikir21/portofilo/README.md

 ### Key Features <a name="key-features"></a>

-- The project is a single-page application (SPA) built with React and Redux 📃
+- The project is a single-page application (SPA) built with React📃
-- When the page loads, the web app shows the list of dish 🔃
+- When the page loads, the web app shows the a developer portofilo 🔃
 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.